 Regina Thompson describes caring for her adult, DM1-affected brothers: “It was perfectly normal that we’d stick together and take care of each other,” she says.
 “I always wanted to take care of my brothers as best I could.
-What I’ve learned at the MDF conferences and through other resources helps me take care of them.
+What I’ve learned at the Myotonic Annual Conferences and through other resources helps me take care of them.
 We’ve been dealt things we have to live with, but your perspective really can make all the difference.”

 Even Overseas, Things Aren’t Perfect

 Even in the Netherlands, where the government provides more social services for caregivers than it does in the U.S., a study published in 2014 found parents of children with a chronic illness worked fewer hours per week (if voluntary, this could be viewed as a benefit) and spent less time doing leisure activities than parents of healthy children.
 The researchers surveyed 576 parents of ill children and 441 parents of healthy children.

 In another Dutch study, published in 2011, researchers looked at five middle-aged couples in which one person was affected by adult-onset DM1.
 They conducted in-depth interviews with the couples, separately and together, in two cities and three villages in the Netherlands in 2009.